Geo-LianLiu/MTPGAE/README.md

-# Physics-Guided Auto-Encoder for 1D MT inversion
+# 1D MT inversion using a Physics-Guided Auto-Encoder

 ### Install
 - Install Anaconda and create a new environment